Accelerated Online Bachelor's Programs in Hawaii 2026

 Southern New Hampshire University

 Classes at Southern New Hampshire University start every eight weeks and while two courses are required, you can request up to four.
-SNHU offers online bachelor's degrees in game development, criminal justice, psychology, and business.
+SNHU offers online bachelor's degrees in game programming and development, criminal justice, psychology, and business administration.

 It accepts military training, job certifications, and prior learning assessments.
 You can transfer up to 90 credits.